About

 He has collaborated closely with Dr. Borja del Carmelo Gracia Tello and other clinical experts to translate capillaroscopy expertise into robust algorithms and practical tools for routine use.
 Eduardo is co-author of several peer-reviewed publications in the field of capillaroscopy, including work on comprehensive videocapillaroscopy practice, clinical validation of automated image analysis software, and the development of quantitative algorithms such as CAPI-Score and CAPI-detect for objective capillaroscopy.

-Dr. Gema María Lledó Ibáñez, MD, PhD
+Dr. Gema María Lledó Ibáñez, MD

 Advisory Board Member